Want to diversify your eToro portfolio? Consider ETFs

 eToro also allows traders to go short on ETFs, meaning users would open a 'SELL' position on an ETF for an index or asset that they believe will fall in the future.

 On eToro, users must enter into a contract for difference (CFD) in order to short ETFs.
 CFDs are financial products that offer investors and traders the opportunity to profit from price movements without actually owning the underlying security.
-The platform uses this same approach with cryptocurrency trading (link to previous post about crypto).
+The platform uses this same approach with cryptocurrency trading.

 Unlike trading US stocks, eToro in Australia does take commission for ETFs, and there may be some charges associated with trading these types of products.